 •Verify that both devices have power.

 •Verify that you are using the correct cable type.
-See Appendix B, "Connector and Cable Specifications" for more information.
+See Appendix B, "Connector and Cable Specifications" for information.

 •Look for loose connections.
 Sometimes a cable appears to be seated, but is not.
 Disconnect the cable and then reconnect it.

-SFP Module Issues
+SFP and SFP+ Module

 •Use the show interfaces privileged EXEC command to see if the port or module is error-disabled, disabled, or shutdown.
 Re-enable the port if needed.